fahimahghazali/Finance-in-Python/README.md

 Defined terables
 ----------------
-The stocks dictionary:\
+The stocks dictionary: \
-    dictionary contains historical financial data of shares represented as symbol, where the value is a dictionary for each symbol key.
+Dictionary contains historical financial data of shares represented as symbol, where the value is a dictionary for each symbol key.
 Stocks dictionary general format is as follows

     stocks = {symbol:
                   {date : [ Open, High, Low, Close ],